Aheissa/mcd-aws-terraform-workshop/terraform/sample_vpc1/README.md

 This project provisions a secure, multi-tier AWS environment using Terraform.
 It includes:
 - VPC with public and private subnets across two AZs
 - Public and private Application Load Balancers (ALBs)
-- EC2 instances for web/app
+- EC2 instances for web
 - ECS Fargate cluster with services (web, app, api) behind a private ALB
 - S3 bucket for static website, served via CloudFront
 - CloudFront distribution with path-based routing to S3, public ALB, and private ALB/ECS (via NLB proxy)